DevCycleHQ/devcycle-docs/docs/extras/edgedb.md

 ## Use Cases

 There are several scenarios where EdgeDB’s data synchronization can be useful.
 The following list can give you some ideas about when to implement EdgeDB.

+**Storing complex facets or decisions about a user.** There are often complex properties describing a user which are not easily retrieved or derived on each call to the SDK.
+For example, a data analysis system may want to categorize users a certain way based on many factors, or an application may want to record that a user performed an action in real time.
+EdgeDB allows you to store this information when it is available and use it later for targeting.

 **Storing data for cross-channel applications.** When you store information in EdgeDB, you can use it as targeting data regardless of the channel in use (mobile, web, OTT, IoT).
 This allows you to keep a consistent user experience across platforms.